Cerebral cortex damage can cause serious problems, depending on the location of the injury.

 The cerebral cortex is around 5 millimeters thick and contains nearly 70% of the brain’s 100 billion neurons.
 It is covered by the meninges and is composed of gray matter.

-It plays a major role in cognition, but it also helps control intentional movement and sensation.
+It plays a major role in cognition, but it also controls body movements and interprets sensation.

-The cerebral cortex can be divided into a left hemisphere and right hemisphere, and is composed of four lobes:
+The cerebral cortex can be categorized in two different ways: hemispheres or lobes.
+The brain is divided into the left and right hemispheres, and it is also composed of four lobes: